 In this beautiful warm salads, lentils are not only a nutritional power house but are also filled with iconic Saskatchewan flavours.
 This dish is topped with a Saskatoon berries and cherry balsamic.
-Within minutes, you will discover the autumn flavours of orange, pumpkin seeds, kale, roasted eggplant and beets as well as perfectly grilled mustard maple beef sirloin.
+Within minutes, you will discover the flavours of orange, pumpkin seeds, kale, roasted eggplant and beets as well as perfectly grilled mustard maple beef ribeye.
 Pour yourself a glass of wine and enjoy this delicious evening.

 Cook the lentils: Turn on the oven to 400F to cook the vegetables.
 In the sink, place the lentils in a strainer and rinse it well.
 In a pot, add the lentils, bay leaf, water depending on the size of your pot ( 2 cups, 4 cups), The water should cover the lentils by at least 3-4 inches.

 Prepare the vegetables: While the lentils are cooking, wash and clean all produce.
 Peel the beets.
 Cut in 1 cm dices.
 Cut the eggplant in 1 cm dices.

 Cook the beef ribeye: When the bbq is hot, cook the mustard maple beef sirloin until desired temperature.
 For medium cook about 4-5 minutes per side.
 Remove the steak from bbq and set aside on a plate.
 Cover with foil and let rest for a few minutes before slicing.
 This will ensure the steak stays juicy.

 Note: Ensure the Beef steaks reach a minimal internal temperature of 130F

 Remove Steak from the grill at the following temperature based on desired doneness: